netplexflix/Missing-Trailer-Downloader-For-Plex/README.md

 ---
 ## 🤝 Trailarr
-Check out [Trailarr](https://github.com/nandyalu/trailarr) if you want to ignore Plex Pass Trailers and want to download Trailers for ALL your content.</br>
+Check out [Trailarr](https://github.com/nandyalu/trailarr) if you want to ignore Plex Pass Trailers and want a UI, running in Docker!</br>
 Requires Radarr and Sonarr.

 <a href="https://github.com/nandyalu/trailarr">